ID of channel that received a message

 If 'proxy replies' option is enabled, the channel will transmit replies from the corresponding target to the channel's input connection.

 If enabled, raw data packets are saved in channel messages as the 'proxy.payload.hex' parameter.
-If payload size exceeds 2MB, the parameter is not registered.
-If targets replies are enabled, then targets response packets are also saved as the 'proxy.payload.hex' parameter in channel messages.
+If the payload size exceeds 2MB, the parameter is not registered.
+If target replies are enabled, then target response packets are also saved as the 'proxy.payload.hex' parameter in channel messages.